shahzadthathal/sales-predictor-ai-engine/README.md

 # 📊 Predict Sales AI Model

-A simple machine learning project to predict future sales totals based on product, customer, quantity, and price using a Random Forest Regressor.
+A simple machine learning project to predict future sales totals based on product, customer, quantity, and price using a Random Forest Regressor and Linear Regression.
 This project includes:

 * Data preprocessing & model training
 * Flask API for real-time predictions